 REBETIKO : This Greek urban music has a terrible « Exodus-story » in its history.

 At the 1923 “Population Exchange”, a Greek minority was expelled from Asia Minor and had to flee to Greece.
 They predominantly went to Piraeus and Thessaloniki to start a new life in these ports.
-Precisely these people have contributed strongly to the development and the expansion of this music genre.
-Not only did they bring new instruments with them from the orient (mostly Smyrna and Constantinople) , but also a large sense of professionality.

 This music has obvious oriental influences.